joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/06/16/opinion/nyc-mayor-race-primary-da.html?searchResultPosition=4

 **Biden Discusses Human Rights and Cybersecurity With Putin**\
-`President Biden delivered an update on the bilateral meeting he held with President Vladimir V. Putin of Russia on Wednesday.
-In the meeting, Mr. Biden said he discussed human rights violations committed by Russia as well as Russian attacks on U.S. cybersecurity.`\
+`President Biden discussing the meeting he just had with President Vladimir V. Putin of Russia on Wednesday.`\
 https://nytimes.com/video/us/politics/100000007819329/biden-putin-geneva-summit.html?searchResultPosition=5

 **How to Help Prepare Your Home for the Threat of Wildfires**\